wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 **Procedure**

 1. Set the `<pdx>` attribute `persistent` to true in your cache configuration.
 This is required for caches that use PDX with persistent regions and with regions that use a gateway sender to distribute events across a WAN..
 Otherwise, it is optional.
-2. (Optional) If you want to use a disk store that is not the Geode default disk store, set the `<pdx>`attribute `disk-store-name` to the name of your non-default disk store. **Note:** If you are using PDX serialized objects as region entry keys and you are using persistent regions, then you must configure your PDX disk store to be a different one than the disk store used by the persistent regions.
+2. (Optional) If you want to use a disk store that is not the Geode default disk store, set the `<pdx>`attribute `disk-store-name` to the name of your non-default disk store. **注意:** If you are using PDX serialized objects as region entry keys and you are using persistent regions, then you must configure your PDX disk store to be a different one than the disk store used by the persistent regions.
 3. (Optional) If you later want to rename the PDX types that are persisted to disk, you can do so on your offline disk-stores by executing the `pdx rename` command.
 See [pdx rename](https://geode.apache.org/docs/guide/17/tools_modules/gfsh/command-pages/pdx.html).

 **Example cache.xml:**